Powerlearnproject/se-day1-assignment-Standoutboy/README.md

 Tight deadlines - Causes compromised quality, increases stress and burn out, decreased morale and team satisfaction.

+Some of the strategies to overcome stated challenges include:
+Effective communication and collaboration.
+Continuous learning and software development.
+Robust testing and quality assurance.
+Agile development methodology.
+Time management and prioritization.
+Problem solving and critical thinking.
+Version control and collaboration.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Unit testing - Involves testing individual components of software Integration testing - Involves testing interactions between different components or sub-systems